Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: Introduction, Summary and Acknowledgements

 where Fig.~\ref{fig:equimath} will be enhanced to Fig.~\ref{fig:equimath - cat}.

 In summary, the physical approach that we have taken in this paper is given in Fig.~\ref{fig:ideaflow}, where it will lead us to the novel mathematical relations in Fig.~\ref{fig:equimath0}.

-\textit{Acknowledgements} \\ We would like to thank M.~Ashwinkumar for many useful discussions.
-We would also like to thank S.~Gukov for his comments on v1 of this paper.
+\textit{Acknowledgements} \\ We would like to thank M.~Ashwinkumar for many useful discussions, and S.~Gukov for his comments on v1 of this paper.
+We would also like to thank A.~Haydys for his assistance on various mathematical issues, and R.P.
+Thomas for his interest and questions on our work.
+Last but not least, we would like to thank the ATMP referee for pointing out our oversight regarding the dimension of VW moduli space, thereby enabling us to make the necessary edits.
 This work is supported in part by the MOE AcRF Tier 1 grant R-144-000-470-114.